Therapies & Treatments

-BioFeedback uses computer graphs or lights as a teaching tool to help a patient identify and learn to control the correct muscles by helping the patient locate the pelvic muscles by changing the graph or light when the right muscle is squeezed or tightened.
+To help a patient identify and learn to control the correct muscles, a technology called Biofeedback uses computer graphs or lights as a teaching tool to assist the patient in locating the pelvic muscles by changing the graph or light when the right muscle is squeezed or tightened.

 In women, a small probe is inserted into the vagina (similar to a tampon).
 In men, and sometimes in women, an even smaller probe is inserted into the rectum.
 This probe senses the muscle activity.
 Sometimes surface electrodes (sticky patches) are placed around the outside of your rectum instead of using a probe.

 Prolapse repairs can be performed transvaginally, transabdominally, laparoscopically, or robotic-assisted, depending on the patient’s symptoms, anatomy and overall health.

 UF Health’s expert physicians also conduct minimally invasive surgeries to help treat prolapse.
 These operations may involve small incisions that are used to access and repair pelvic organs that have fallen.
 These approaches have the benefit of faster recovery and less downtime.

 Our team also offers non-surgical management of prolapse.
 This includes simple observation or the use of a pessary, which is a small device made of silicone, often shaped like a diaphragm or a cube, which is inserted into the vagina of a woman to help support her pelvic organs.
 Pessaries are used to treat pelvic organ prolapse and urinary incontinence.
 A physician will need to fit you for the device.